 Bland-Name Product: Averted by the photographic backgrounds in "The Spoon".
 Though the logos on the brand name products are obscured, British viewers should recognise some of the brands.

 Bolivian Army Cliffhanger: "The Finale," where the whole of Elmore swarms on the Wattersons for the damage they've done throughout the show, and Gumball proclaims that their last hope is a reality Reset Button just as the episode ends.

 Bond One-Liner: Richard gives three at the end of "The Ape", each time followed by a short laugh by the family and Nicole admonishing him because Ms. Simian could be seriously hurt.

 In "The Flower" Jealous!Gumball gives four, the first three coming out badly after which he gives up and says a better one later.

 Bowdlerise: Like many Cartoon Network shows, numerous scenes were cut or shorted in the CN Asia or Australian airing.
 Also, in "The Skull" an entire sequence is left out in the American airing involving Gumball, Darwin, and Clayton electrocuting each other which rendered the episode completely confusing due to unexplained decisions based on it.

-British English: In an Easter Egg, a sign in the Parking Garage states that there shall be "No Kung-Fu fighting in the Car Park", however most people who aren't in Europe and learn American English would probably stumble a bit as "Car Park" is the British term for "Parking Garage/Parking Lot."
+British English: In an Easter Egg, a sign in the Parking Garage states that there shall be "No Kung-Fu fighting in the Car Park", however most people who learn American English would probably stumble a bit as "Car Park" is the British/Australian/New Zealand term for "Parking Garage/Parking Lot."